Conference Agenda

 Spanish National Research Council (CSIC).

-Prof. Ms. Francisca G. Caballero is Research Professor at the Spanish National Centre for Metals Research (CENIM-CSIC) since 2018. … Her current research objective is to understand the atomic mechanisms of phase transformations in steels, and their relationship to the material’s use properties. … She has published more than 250 articles in journals included in the SCI, her works have been cited in more than 12,500 articles and she presents an h-index of 57 according to the Scopus database. …
+Prof. Francisca G. Caballero is a Research Professor at the Spanish National Centre for Metallurgical Research (CENIM-CSIC) since 2018.
+Her research focuses on understanding the atomic mechanisms of phase transformations in steels and their relationship to material performance and service properties.
+She has published more than 250 papers in SCI-indexed journals, with over 12,500 citations and an h-index of 57 according to the Scopus database.

 Lecture 3